makeabilitylab/physcomp/electronics/electricity-basics.md

 TODO: insert figure

 Because wire diameter is so important to current capacity, there is a standardized system for measurement.
 In the US, we use the [American Wire Gauge](https://en.wikipedia.org/wiki/American_wire_gauge) or AWG system.
 A wire with a diameter of 5.2mm (AWG 4) has a current capacity of 59.6A.
 In comparison, a standard circuit prototyping wire (0.64mm or AWG 22) has a current capacity of 0.9A.
+If we pass more current through a wire than its capacity, it will start to heat up and eventually burn (indeed, this is how fuses work!).

 ![A picture of a box of AWG circuit prototyping wire and a complementary image showing that wire being used in a breadboard](assets/images/StandardSolidCorePrototypingWireOf22AWG.png)
 **Figure.** Example AWG solid-core wire commonly used in circuit prototyping.
 The box of wire on the left is $29.95 for ten 25ft spools from [Adafruit](https://www.adafruit.com/product/3174).